-As seen above left & right - the Dan1 model.
+As seen above left & right - the Dan 1 model.
 A 30 watt RMS combo lead amp that contains a single 12" speaker.
-Although a combo type amp, at upper right, notice how the amplifier section is bolted down onto a wooden shelf which actually comprises the top portion of the speaker cabinet.
-In this way, with the speaker in its own dedicated cabinet the electronics are better protected as they are more isolated from the speaker.
+Although a combo type amp it's essentially an amp head resting and bolted down onto a wooden shelf which comprises the top portion of this combo.
+In this way, with the speaker in its own dedicated cabinet - the electronics are somewhat better protected compared to other combo type amps as the amp section is a little more isolated from the speaker portion.
 Likewise, a speaker residing in an all wooden cabinet always makes for better acoustical properties.
-Lastly, notice how the speaker cable leaves the amp and passes through this shelf.
+Also, unlike most combo type amps, the Dan 1 model features a closed back - something seldom seen on combo amps.

 click to enlarge